 Faculty of Arts and Humanities, University of Porto, Portugal

 Vittorio Leone, now retired from academia and working as an independent researcher, was a full professor at the Faculty of Agriculture, University of Basilicata, in Italy.
 He taught Silviculture and Forest Fire Control and Use, and his main research interest has been in wildfire as a social phenomenon.
-He has written 16 papers in this area.

 Faculty of Agriculture, University of Basilicata, Italy (retired)